ingadhoc/purchase/purchase_stock_ux/README.rst

 #.
 Add moving internal notes of the PO to the picking.

 On Stock Moves:

 #.
 Add button to access to purchase order related.

+On Stock Warehouse Orderpoints:

+#.
+Set main seller as default supplier in replenishment rules.

 Installation